-urricanes are a threat to Palm Beach County and preparing for them is a year-round process.
-Each year, on average, ten (10) tropical storms develop over the Atlantic Ocean, Caribbean Sea or Gulf of Mexico, of which six (6) become hurricanes.
-Florida is known as the most hurricane-prone state in the nation, however, there are many severe weather threats that require all Floridians to be prepared year-round.
+ach year, on average, ten (10) tropical storms develop over the Atlantic Ocean, Caribbean Sea or Gulf of Mexico, of which six (6) become hurricanes.
+Florida is known as the most hurricane-prone state in the nation, however, there are many severe weather threats that require all Floridians to be prepared year-round such as storm surges, heavy rainfall, flooding, high winds, tornadoes, and rip currents.
+The National Weather Service is responsible for protecting life and property through issuance of timely watches and warnings, but it is essential that you and your family are ready before a storm approaches.

-Hurricane season is June 1 through November 30; however hurricanes can occur outside this time frame.
-Communities can cope with and recover from the aftermath of a hurricane if each resident and business take individual responsibility for planning and preparedness.
-Being prepared means having a plan and knowing what to do before, during, and after a hurricane moves through an area and is one of the most effective things each of us can do to protect our homes, businesses and loved ones.
+Hurricane season is June 1st through November 30th; although hurricanes can occur outside this time frame.
+Communities can cope with and recover from the aftermath of a hurricane if residents and businesses take individual responsibility for planning and preparedness.
+Being prepared means having a plan and knowing what to do before, during, and after a hurricane moves through an area.
+It is one of the most effective things each of us can do to protect our homes, businesses, and loved ones.